 Bridal Veil Falls

-The spectacular Bridal Veil Falls are the tallest free-falling falls in Colorado.
+The spectacular Bridal Veil Falls is the tallest free-falling waterfall in Colorado.
 At 365 feet in height, these falls entice visitors and adventurers from all over the world to hike, bike, four-wheel drive, ice climb, and explore the surrounding wilderness.
 A privately owned, historic power plant sits atop the falls.